River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ### Advanced (optional): EntityCommandBuffer (ECB)

-**Structural changes** (add/remove components, create/destroy entities) **can trigger sync points** when repeated many times.
+**Structural changes** (like AddComponentData) can trigger **sync points** when repeated many times in a loop.
-If doing lots of structural changes in a loop, queue them with **ECB** so playback happens later in one batched step.
+If doing lots of structural changes, queue them with **ECB** so plays back later in one batched step.

   ```csharp
 EntityManager.AddComponentData(entity, data) -> ecb.AddComponent(entity, data)    (add + set initial value)
 EntityManager.SetComponentData(entity, data) -> ecb.SetComponent(entity, data)   (not structural, but can be batched)
 ```
 Note: `SetComponentData` is *not* a structural change; ECB is mainly the win for **add/remove**.<br>
-Create the ECB from an appropriate barrier for the system phase so playback happens at a predictable point.
+Create the ECB from an appropriate barrier for the update phase so playback happens at a predictable point.

 ```csharp
 // ECB variant: same logic as EntityManager, but structural work is queued and played back later.